alba4k/albafetch/README.md

 If a key is defined more than one the first one is the only oen that will get considered.

-This repository contains an example config file (`albafetch.conf`) with the default values.
+This repository contains a commented example config file (`albafetch.conf`) with the default values.

 ## Source code editing:
 If you like, you can directly modify the source code contained in this repository and recompile the program after.
 New logos can be added in `src/logos.h` (inside of `const char *logos[][]`) and in `src/main.c` (to make them show up in the help message).